devhojaelee/rasp-backup/README.md

 # rasp-backup
-Backup your raspberry pi easily.
+Back-up your raspberry pi easily and periodically.